STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 The first thing to note is that, as we discussed above, the xsi:type attribute is used to indicate that we're implementing the `IndicatorBaseType` extension point on the `Indicator` element with a type of `IndicatorType`.
 For each component you add (except Observable) you will need to do this.

 Next, notice the ID and timestamp attributes.
-We suggest giving all top-level components in STIX an ID compliant with our [[Suggested Practices|Suggested Practices (1.0.1)#formatting-ids]] and, as explained above, whenever you give a versioned construct an ID you should give it a timestamp.
+We suggest giving all top-level components in STIX an ID compliant with our [Suggested Practices|(https://github.com/STIXProject/schemas/wiki/Suggested-Practices-%281.1%29#formatting-ids) and, as explained above, whenever you give a versioned construct an ID you should give it a timestamp.

 ### Indicator Type